 It is essential for our health and well-being to relax the mind — to sit quietly, close our eyes and centre ourselves.
 However, we need to understand that the effects of this meditative practice are only temporary.
 No doubt we gain peace and clarity, but it doesn’t last.

 It’s something like this.
 Imagine plunging your hands into a moss-covered pond and pushing the moss aside.
 You gain a glimpse of your reflection (peace of mind), but as soon as something happens, as soon as someone says or does something you don’t like, the tranquillity you feel begins to fade and the moss of agitation rushes back.

 So again you have to sit and “meditate” to quieten your mind.
 Nothing wrong, but why go for temporary peace when you can go for lasting presence and peace of mind?

 Traditional meditation, which is single-pointed concentration on one thought to the exclusion of all other thoughts, is the final spiritual discipline, not the first.
 We cannot start with this form of meditation, just as a 3-year-old child cannot start with university.
 We have to prepare our mind to be able to sit and meditate effectively.

 Preparation is like taking a handful of moss and putting it on the shore.
 Little by little we remove the moss of ego and agitation and gain the fruits of meditation — lasting peace, boundless energy, contentment and composure.

 How to Make Meditation Work for You

 Swami Parthasarathy, world-renowned philosopher, gives a beautiful example to explain the difference between “meditation” without preparation and traditional meditation.
 He says that meditation without preparation is like pushing a piston, covered in scales of rust, inside a rusty cylinder.
-If you use force, either the piston will break or the cylinder will crack.
+If you use force, either the piston will break or the cylinder will crack, or both.

 Meditation is 99% preparation and 1% inspiration. — Swami Parthasarathy